flipflop/interview-user-experience/README.md

 - What attracted you to become a User Experience Professional?

-- Decribe a difficult project
+- Describe a difficult project

 - Describe a successful and rewarding project